5HU3HENDU/SofA-mindmap/mindmap.md

     - [Maya](https://www.livetheworld.com/maya/chat)
     - [Vacay](https://www.usevacay.com/chatbot)
     - [WikiVoyage](https://en.m.wikivoyage.org/wiki/Main_Page)
+    - And off course ChatGPT, Perplexity & Gemini
   - Train vs Flight
-    - If travel by train takes around 8 hours and one can get the night train, then prefer train over flight because one can easily spend the night in the train journey.
+    - If travel by train takes around 8 hours and one can get the night train,
+    - then prefer train over flight because one can easily spend the night in the train journey, keeping safety in the mind.
     - If money is not a concern, then obviously flight is the preferred choice.
   - Travel Packages
     - [IRCTC Tourism](https://www.irctctourism.com/)